 The bustling Chatuchak market has more than 15,000 stalls that sell all kinds of products!
 You can literally find almost anything from food, local souvenirs, clothes to vintage items, plants, furniture, ceramic goods, and much more at a super cheap price.

-3) 3rd Day Night: Baiyoke Sky Buffet
+3) 3rd Day Night: Baiyoke Sky Buffet or Siam Niramit Show

 Spending the last night in Bangkok at the highest building would be the perfect way to complete your Bangkok trip.

 Baiyoke Sky Hotel is not only the tallest building in Bangkok, but it also offers several buffet dining choices for you.
-It is one of the best places to enjoy a marvelous view over the city while tasting all the delicious dishes.
+It is one of the best places to enjoy a marvelous view of the city while tasting all the delicious dishes.

 If you want to learn more about the dining options at Baiyoke Sky Hotel and where to book them with discounts, make sure to read our previous post 👉 Where to Book Baiyoke Sky Hotel Buffets with Discounts.